Kolvinn/IVR_GUI_New/README.md

-# Getting Started with Create React App
+# Getting Started

 Download and install node.js

-cd into cloned folder - you should just be able to 'npm i' to get this up and running.
+cd into cloned folder - 'npm i' to install packages

+Open another terminal and cd into src.
+Run 'node server.js' to start running the node js backend server.
+You should get "listening on port 8080" if it's working.

+On the other terminal, run 'npm start' to run front end.

+## Using the GUI.

+Create new nodes and connect them together via the backend to the frontside.

+Add a "prompt" if you want to create an mp3 file for that node.

+Adding a "trigger" will not create a sound file, but will be stored as part of the object connection structure.

+If you have a desired flow, like above, you can save and

+## Saving.

+If you have the desired flow, click save.
+This will create an mp3 file per prompt and will also produce an JSON object structure of the flow.

-## Available Scripts
+## Variables.

-In the project directory, you can run:

 ### `npm start`